KDSmel/KDSmel.github.io/README.md

 Data preparation is one of the most important and time-consuming steps in machine learning.
 Data visualization can help us to understand data nature, borders, and distribution.
 Feature engineering is required especially if we have null and categorical values.
 In small datasets, feature extraction and oversampling can be helpful for model performances.
 Finally, we can analyze features in the dataset to see the importance of features for different model algorithms.

 ## Part.2: Build Model & Validate
 In this part, we will build different models, validate them, and use the grid search approach to find out the optimum hyperparameters.
-You can find the jupyter notebook file of this part [here](https://github.com/mardani72/Practical_ML_Tutorial_Facies_examp/blob/main/part2_practical_Tut_ML_facies.ipynb).

 The concept of model building in ML projects of scikit-learn libraries is simple.
 First, you select what type of model you are comfortable with, second, fit the model to the data using target and predictors(features), and finally, predict the unknown labels using available feature data.